Training young puppies is an important part of being a dog mom or dad. If you put in consistent and correct work now, you’ll reap the benefits later.

 Establishing Consistent Feeding and Watering Routines

 Training your puppy can start with feeding time.
-Our methods allow your dog or puppy to learn the right way to behave as you’re preparing his food.
+Our methods allow your dog or puppy to learn the right way to behave as you prepare his food.
 This gives you time to bond with your new friend and provides a positive training session for him.
-Also, you’ll the difference between free feeding and set feeding and why we prefer set feeding.
+Also, you’ll see the difference between free feeding and set feeding and why we prefer set feeding.

 Training Young Puppies To Sleep In A Designated Sleeping Location (Crate)

-Training your puppy to sleep in a crate is an excellent idea for various reasons including: safety and security.
+We recommend you train your puppy to sleep in a crate.
+It’s safe and secure and your puppy will start learning boundaries and routine.
 Your puppy will have his own spot to call his own and he’ll have a safe and quiet place to sleep and hang out.
 Also, if things ever get chaotic in your home or your puppy feels unsure about a situation, the crate can act as his den and security blanket.

 We recommend placing the crate in a prominent area in the house, not a secluded spot away from everyone.